HOW TO BOOK EMIRATES BUSINESS CLASS WITH MILES AND POINTS

 Emirates Business Class booked on Air Canada for just 76k points plus $77!

 We transferred points earned from the Chase Sapphire Preferred® Card and from the Ink Business Cash® Credit Card we both got last year.
 Remember, many side hustles such as reselling on Facebook Marketplace, driving for Uber or tutoring will qualify you for a business credit card.
+Please note, Chase removed Emirates as a transfer partner in 2025.

-If you are short on Chase Ultimate Rewards points, Capital One Venture Rewards cards are great options.
+Capital One Venture Rewards cards are great options.
 Both of them have welcome offers of 75,000 miles after spending $4,000 within 3 months.
 Both Venture cards earn 2x miles per dollar, which means you’ll have 83,000 miles after meeting the minimum spend.
 You could top off your Emirates account with UR points or from referral points

 A note about american express membership rewards and citi thank you points